allyoushawn/allyoushawn.github.io/docs/ml_service/ml-model-service.md

 docker run --name mt_model_service_gpu_local --gpus all -it -p 4461:4461 mt_model_service_gpu:prod docker container stop mt_model_service_gpu_local && docker container rm mt_model_service_gpu_local
 ```

+# Next
+The following article would introduce how these model services are called by a gateway service which would be queried by
+users.